martin-harvey/martin-harvey/README.md

 ### Hi there 👋

+I'm a Security Consultant and Penetration Tester.

+Currently I'm learning how to use Obsidian for my personal notes, and improving my code review abilities.

+And probably doing something dumb with Cameras 📸.

 <!--
 **martin-harvey/martin-harvey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.